Green Beans with Bacon

 3. Add the remaining ingredients.
 Add the chicken broth, brown sugar, soy sauce, green beans, stir, and simmer.

 5. Add the bacon and dig in!
 Once the green beans are cooked, stir in the bacon, let it warm up for a few minutes, and serve the green beans with bacon!
+Add a dash of red pepper flakes if you want a kick of heat.

 Recipe FAQs

-Can I Make Recipe in Less Time?
+Can I Make This Recipe in Less Time?

 Don’t have a full 2 hours to play around with?
 On a busy holiday or weeknight, I totally get it!
 You can make the cook time faster here by either: